openresty/sregex/README.markdown

 The `prog` parameter accepts the compiled bytecode form of the regex(es) returned by the [sre_regex_compile](#sre_regex_compile) function.
 This compiled regex(es) is embedded into the resulting context structure.

-Accepts a memory pool created by the [sre_create_pool)(#sre_create_pool) function as the first argument.
+Accepts a memory pool created by the [sre_create_pool](#sre_create_pool) function as the first argument.
 This memory pool does not have to be the same as the pool used for parsing or compiling the regex(es).

 [Back to TOC](#table-of-contents)